HL7/fhir-qi-core/input/pages/index.md

 -  Providing guidance for consistent use of vocabularies and value sets, and
 -  Standardizing the requirements for data servers and data consumers (clients) that exchange quality-related clinical data needed for calculation of quality measures and decision support.

-This IG is focused on representation of clinical data, and is limited in breadth to the profiles currently included in QI-Core.
+This IG is focused on representation of clinical data and is limited in breadth to the profiles currently included in QI-Core.
 Not all FHIR resources are profiled, especially those that do not have clinical value in the context of quality improvement, or do not map to QIDAM.
 Additional extensions may be added to the current set of profiles, and additional profiles may be added at a later time.
 In particular, QI-Core represents a subset of the semantics covered in QIDAM,